Middle Claydon, All Saints

 HERITAGE HIGHLIGHTS: A collection of historic funerary monuments to the Verney family of Claydon House

-The nave holds further monuments to the Verney family, ranging from Sir Henry Verneym 2nd Baronet (d.
+The nave holds further monuments to the Verney family, ranging from Sir Henry Verney 2nd Baronet (d.
 1894) to Parthenope Lady Verney (d 1890).
-Lady Verney was sister to Florence Nightingale, founder of the Red Cross, and Nightingale was a frequent visitor to Claydon House, where mementos of her life and her connection with Claydon can be seen today.
+Lady Verney was sister to Florence Nightingale, founder of the Red Cross, and Nightingale was a frequent visitor to Claydon House, where mementoes of her life and her connection with Claydon can be seen today.

 About Middle Claydon, All Saints